It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 - Make sure your background is clean and appropriate

-The number one thing to keep in mind when meeting over video: webcams automatically adjust to and record the brightest source of light.
+Webcams automatically record and adjust to the brightest source of light.
 And if that light is behind you, you’re no longer the focus.
 Avoid being backlit by making sure you’re facing toward, not away from, a window or another light source.

 We love this pro tip from Wistia: if you don’t have a good forward-facing light source, open up a white image or Word document on your external monitor or laptop and use that as a light source on your face.

 In the same vein, making sure your webcam lighting is balanced is important when making sure you’re visible.
-One light above or in front of you can cause dark shadows on your face or your background.
+If you only have one light above or in front of you, that harsh lighting can cause dark shadows on your face or your background.
 Use multiple light sources from different angles to balance out your lighting and put your best face forward.